Catherine Greenhill

-Education and career
+Education

-Greenhill did her undergraduate studies at the University of Queensland, and remained there for a master's degree, working with Anne Penfold Street there.
+Greenhill was born in Queensland, Australia.
+She attended St Margaret's Anglican Girls' School, where she developed an interest in mathematics and science.
+She then completed a Bachelor of Science (Hons) at the University of Queensland in 1991, followed by a Master of Science by research in 1992, supervised by Anne Penfold Street.
 She earned her Ph.D. in 1996 at the University of Oxford, under the supervision of Peter M. Neumann.
 Her dissertation was From Multisets to Matrix Groups: Some Algorithms Related to the Exterior Square.